University Hospital Erlangen

 - Primary radiochemotherapy of the upper digestive tract

-- Radiochemotherapy in rectal cancer before surgery (neoadjuvant) or after surgery (adjuvant)
+- Radiochemotherapy for rectal cancer before surgery (neoadjuvant) or after surgery (adjuvant)

-- Irradiation in benign diseases, such as degenerative (age-related) joint diseases, endocrine ophthalmopathy (for example, in thyrotoxicosis), Dupuytren's contracture or Ledderhose disease (cicatricial degeneration of the plantar or palmar aponeurosis), as well as radiation therapy before and after hip replacement for calcinosis prevention
+- Radiation therapy for benign diseases such as degenerative joint diseases, endocrine ophthalmopathy, Dupuytren's contracture or Ledderhose disease (cicatricial degeneration of the plantar or palmar aponeurosis), as well as radiation therapy before and after joint replacement surgery (for the prevention of calcification)

 - Other medical services

-- 1976 - 1982 Study of Medicine at the Universities of Bochum, Saarbrücken and Würzburg.
+- 1976 - 1982 Study of Medicine at the Universities of Bochum, Saarbruecken and Wuerzburg.

 - 1976, 1983 Military Service.

-- 1982 - 1984 Research Fellow at the Institute for Medical Radiology at the University of Würzburg.
+- 1982 - 1984 Research Fellow at the Institute for Medical Radiology at the University of Wuerzburg.

 - 1984 - 1988 Assistant Physician, Department of Adult and Pediatric Radiation Therapy, University Hospital Erlangen.